OWASP/CheatSheetSeries/cheatsheets/Authorization_Cheat_Sheet.md

 - **Support fine-grained, complex Boolean logic**.
 In RBAC, access decisions are made on the presence or absence of roles; that is, the main characteristic of a requesting entity considered is the role(s) assigned to it.
 Such simplistic logic does a poor job of supporting object-level or horizontal access control decisions and those that require multiple factors.

     - ABAC greatly expands both the number and type of characteristics that can be considered.
 In ABAC, a "role" or job function can certainly be one attribute assigned to a subject, but it need not be considered in isolation (or at all if this characteristic is not relevant to the particular access requested).
 Furthermore, ABAC can incorporate environmental and other dynamic attributes, such as time of day, type of device used, and geographic location.
 Denying access to a sensitive resource outside of normal business hours or if a user has not recently completely mandatory training are just a couple of examples where ABAC could meet access control requirements that RBAC would struggle to fulfill.
 Thus, ABAC is more effective than RBAC in addressing the principle of least privileges.
     - ReBAC, since it supports assigning relationships between direct objects and direct users (and not just a role), allows for fine-grained permissions.
-Some systems (e.g. [OpenFGA](https://openfga.dev/), [Ory Keto](https://github.com/ory/keto)) also support algebraic operators like AND and NOT to express policies like "if this user has relationship X but not relationship Y with the object, then grant access".
+Some systems also support algebraic operators like AND and NOT to express policies like "if this user has relationship X but not relationship Y with the object, then grant access".

 - **Robustness**.
 In large projects or when numerous roles are present, it is easy to miss or improperly perform role checks ([OWASP C7: Enforce Access Controls](https://owasp.org/www-project-proactive-controls/v3/en/c7-enforce-access-controls)).
 This can result in both too much and too little access.
 This is especially true in RBAC implementations where a role hierarchy is not present and multiples role checks must be chained to have the desired impact (i.e. ( `if(user.hasAnyRole("SUPERUSER", "ADMIN", "ACCT_MANAGER")` ))).
 - **Speed**.
 In RBAC, "role explosion" can occur when a system defines too many roles.
 If users send their credential and roles through means like HTTP headers, which have size limits, there may not be enough space to include all of the user's roles.
 A viable workaround to this problem is to only send the user ID, and then the application retrieves the user's roles, but this will increase the latency of every request.